 You can give your kids small amounts of money for the chores they do around the house.
 By doing so, you will teach them the importance of money.
 Also, teach them how to budget the money that they have earned.
 This will help them grow up into adults who are able to handle finances well.

-Children should be taught this skill from the time they reach the preschool age.
-They can start small and plan their play time and what toys they intend to play with.
+Children should be taught this skill from the time they reach preschool age.
+They can start small and plan their playtime and what toys they intend to play with.
 Then, they can graduate to other activities that make up their day.
 It will teach them the importance of planning and execution, which is a very important skill to have as an adult.

-Teach these skills with gentleness and loving care.
-Children learn most things easily when it is shown to them in a positive way and when they are taught by example.
+Teach these skills gently and with loving care.
+Children learn most things easier when it is shown to them in a positive way and when they are taught by example.